 - Excellent customer service

-- Competitive rates & terms
+- Competitive rates and terms

 - Fast approvals

-- Excellent communication & transparency
+- Excellent communication and transparency

-Although ReadyCap Lending’s online information is lacking in some ways — for example, there is no online application, documentation checklists, or lists of fees or borrower requirements — the company has a proven track record of securing SBA loans, as evidenced through its positive reviews, testimonials, and client transactions.
+Although ReadyCap Lending’s online information is lacking in some ways — for example, there is no online application, documentation checklists, or lists of fees or borrower requirements — the company has a proven track record of securing SBA loans as evidenced through its positive reviews, testimonials, and client transactions.